hydrojumbo/Laurasaur/README.md

 sendFromGmailPassword = 'yourGmailPassword'

+Required columns in the data spreadsheet:

+ToPrefix   => the prefix of the person to whom this message is addressed ToName     => the name of the person to whom this message is addressed ToAddress  => the email address to send this message to FromName   => the name to show in the receiver's inbox as From Subject    => the mail subject

 When you are done editing the values, save the file, and choose Run => Run Module from the menu at the top.